12 must-sees in Puerto Madryn 2026: whales, marine fauna and nature in Atlantic Patagonia

 -

-On foot: ideal for the city center and waterfront.
+On foot: Ideal for downtown and the waterfront.

 -

-Bicycle: ideal for the city center and waterfront.
-There are good bike lanes and routes.
+By bicycle: Ideal for downtown and the waterfront.
+There are good bike paths and circuits to explore.

 -

-Car: highly recommended for Península Valdés and Punta Tombo.
+By car: Highly recommended for Valdés Peninsula and Punta Tombo.

 -